The most impressive caryatids in Paris

 Every street corner in Paris has its own curiosity.
 Old signs, relics of the past, commemorative plaques or remarkable caryatids.
 Open your eyes (and maybe your mouth too) to admire the most impressive caryatids in Paris.

-They're dazzling.
-Erected on the facades of Parisian buildings, caryatids are unique statues that are always breathtaking to behold.
-To avoid having to wander all over Paris looking for them, here's where to find the most impressive caryatids in Paris (a non-exhaustive list - if you've spotted any others, let us know).
+They are dazzling.
+Standing on the facades of several Parisian buildings, caryatids are unique statues that are always breathtaking to behold.
+To avoid searching all over Paris for them, here is where to find the most impressive caryatids in Paris (this list is not exhaustive.
+If you have spotted others, please let us know).

-A caryatid is a statue of a woman used as a column on a building.
-Similarly, a statue of a man supporting a wall is known as anatlant.
+We refer to caryatids when a statue representing a woman acts as a column on a building.
+Similarly, we refer toAtlanteans for a statue of a man that supports a wall.

-Société de Géographie, 184 boulevard Saint-Germain - Paris 6e
+Société de Géographie, 184 Boulevard Saint-Germain - Paris 6th arrondissement

-While we wait to discover the mysterious interior of La Société de Géographie de Paris, one of France's oldest learned societies, let's admire its façade and caryatids.
-The two statues that greet visitors represent La Terre and La Mer.
+While waiting to discover the mysterious interior of the Paris Geographical Society, one of the oldest learned societies in France, let's admire its facade and caryatids.
+The two statues that welcome visitors represent the Earth and the Sea.
 These two elements encircle a globe, also sculpted by Emile Soldi in 1878.

 Les plus impressionnantes cariatides de ParisLes plus impressionnantes cariatides de ParisLes plus impressionnantes cariatides de ParisLes plus impressionnantes cariatides de Paris